-While the U.S. Government stands ready to assist, there is little we can do if the rights holders have not taken these fundamental steps necessary to securing and enforcing their IP in a timely fashion.
-Moreover, in many countries, rights holders who delay enforcing their rights on a mistaken belief that the U.S. Government can provide a political resolution to a legal problem may find that their rights have been eroded or abrogated due to legal doctrines such as statutes of limitations, laches, estoppel, or unreasonable delay in prosecuting a law suit.
-In no instance should U.S. Government advice be a substitute for the responsibility of a rights holder to promptly pursue its case.
+While the U.S. government stands ready to assist, rights holders must take these fundamental steps to secure and enforce their IP in a timely fashion.
+Moreover, in many countries, rights holders who delay enforcing their rights on a mistaken belief that the U.S. government can provide a political resolution to a legal problem may find that their rights have been eroded or abrogated due to legal doctrines such as statutes of limitations, laches, estoppel, or unreasonable delay in prosecuting a lawsuit.
+In no instance should U.S. government advice be seen as a substitute for the responsibility of a rights holder to promptly pursue its case.

 New Zealand is not included on the USTR’s annual Special 301 Report watchlist.

 In any foreign market companies should consider several general principles for effective protection of their intellectual property.
 For background, link to our article onProtecting Intellectual Property and Stopfakes.gov for more resources.

 Address: U.S. Embassy, Bangkok, Thailand

 For more information, contact ITA’s Office of Standards and Intellectual Property Rights (OSIP) Director, Stevan Mitchell at Stevan.Mitchell@trade.gov.